mottosso/cmdx/README.md

 This makes it easy to move a block of code into a modifier without changing things around.
 Perhaps to test performance, or to figure out whether undo support is necessary.

+##### Limitations

+The modifier is quite limited in what features it provides; in general, it can only *modify* the scenegraph, it cannot query it.

+1. It cannot read attributes
+2. It cannot set complex attribute types, such as meshes or nurbs curves
+3. It cannot query a future hierarchy, such as asking for the parent or children of a newly created node

+Furthermore, there are a few limitations with regards to modern syntax.

+1. It cannot connect an existing attribute to one on a newly node, e.g. `existing["tx"] >> new["tx"]`
+2. ...

 <br>

 ### Signals